 ▶Kyoto Private Full Day Walking Tour

 On this full-day private tour of Kyoto, you will be able to see the highlights of Kyoto in just one day and at the same time develop a deeper understanding of both the culture of the area and Japan as a whole.

 Visiting temples is always a great way to understand Japan from the cultural aspects.
 You can also explore the historical spots more deeply with a better understanding of the historical backgrounds and basic knowledge about the buddha statues.
-Besides the 10 famous buddha statues we introduced above, there are countless number of other statues waiting for your visit at beautiful temples around Japan!
+Besides the 10 famous buddha statues we introduced above, there is a countless number of other statues waiting for your visit to beautiful temples around Japan!